eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/framework-foundations.md

 **Crisis Learning**: Rapid assessment and adaptation during emergencies with lessons integrated into ongoing implementation.

-**Innovation Integration**: Mechanisms for incorporating new technologies, governance approaches, and community innovations into framework evolution.
+**Innovation Integration**: Mechanisms for incorporating new technologies, governance approaches, community innovations, and astronomical discoveries into framework evolution.

 ### Quality Assurance Protocols

-**Principle Compliance**: Regular auditing ensuring all activities align with the eight core principles and respect Indigenous sovereignty.
+**Principle Compliance**: Regular auditing ensuring all activities align with the nine core principles and respect Indigenous sovereignty.

 **Equity Monitoring**: Systematic tracking of participation rates, benefit distribution, and marginalized community representation.